 Human resources metrics or HR metrics are key pieces of data that allow companies to measure the performance of their HR efforts, like recruiting.
 According to SHRM, key HR metrics like recruitment metrics allow companies to qualify the health of an organization.
 These metrics measure how HR is doing as a whole and how it is leveraging its employees to maximize company performance.

-Today, smart business processes are fueled by data.
-It objectively examines your performance, revealing any trends or events that can point you in the right direction.
-With that said, there are certain metrics to continually improve your recruiting process.
-A library of recruiting metrics allows you to evaluate the strategic work each member of your recruiting team is completing.
-It also helps recognize opportunities for improving inefficiencies and removing weaknesses.
-Leveraging recruiting metrics will allow you to take a results-based, data-driven approach to decision making, which will lead to a more productive and effective talent team.
+Recruiting metrics can help improve your team’s entire recruitment process.
+Tracking recruiting metrics allows you to evaluate the strategic work of each member of your recruiting team.
+Recruiting metrics also help recognize opportunities for improving inefficiencies and removing weaknesses.
+Leveraging recruitment metrics allows you to take a results-based, data-driven approach to decision making, which will lead to a more productive and effective talent team.

 - Time from search kickoff to accepted offer.